soheilpalermo/car-sales-ml-project/README.md

 # Car Price Prediction Model 🚗
 ### Project Overview

-    This repository contains a machine learning project focused on predicting car prices using various regression models.
+ This repository contains a machine-learning project focused on predicting car prices using various regression models.
 The system analyzes car attributes like brand, model, manufacturing year, and mileage to accurately predict market prices.

 ### Key Features